ircv3/ircv3-specifications/extensions/multiline.md

 * Servers: delivering the batch to the intended recipients
 * Clients: displaying the batched message to the user

-Messages in a multiline batch MUST be joined with a single line feed (`\n`) byte unless the `draft/multiline-concat` message tag is sent, in which case the message is directly joined with the previous message with no separation.
+The combined message value of a multiline batch is defined as the concatenation of the messages from each individual line within the batch.
+Line messages are joined by a single line feed (`\n`) byte unless the `draft/multiline-concat` message tag is sent, in which case that line's message is directly joined with the previous line's message with no separation.

-The line feed joiner uses one byte from the `max-bytes` limit.
-No line feed is appended to the final line of a batch.
+Each line feed used to join line messages contributes one byte towards the `max-bytes` limit.
+No line feed is appended to the final line message of a batch.

 Servers MUST NOT reject blank lines.